elif-cetiin/real-estate-data-cleaning-analysis/README.md

 ## Key Insights

 - **Property size (sqft)** shows the highest correlation with price
 - Price distribution is **right-skewed**, indicating a small number of high-value properties
 - Larger properties display a consistent upward pricing trend
 - A simple regression model provides a practical baseline for price estimation
 - Detected and removed duplicate rows
 - Identified and filtered outliers using IQR
 - Verified and inspected data types
+- The model explains ~54% of price variance (R² = 0.54), showing property size as a strong pricing indicator.
+- Cleaned dataset by applying IQR outlier removal, increasing reliability of insights.

 ---